DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

    - Suitable for some hollow instruments depending on specifications
    - **Common examples**: SciCan STATIM 2000/5000 (cassette autoclaves), some Tuttnauer EZ models

+{% include note.html content="[ANSI/AAMI ST55:2016 (R2023)](https://webstore.ansi.org/standards/aami/ansiaamist552016r2023) is the current North American standard for table-top autoclaves but because it does not specifically separate load types by class, the EN 13060 is commonly cited to communicate the differences." %}

 #### Critical Parameters

+{% include note.html content="The values below are common examples of critical parameters for steam sterilization.
+Please check the operating manual for the sterilizer you are using for exact values and always use the appropriate integrator in every load. " %}

 1. **Temperature**:
    - 121°C (250°F) for 30 minutes at 15 PSI, OR